lostatc/indiefeed.link/README.md

 # IndieFeed.link

-This is a website that acts as a landing page for your blog's syndication feed (RSS or Atom).
+This is a website that acts as a landing page for your blog's feed (RSS or Atom).

 Many blogs will include a link to their feed somewhere on the page to advertise that they have one, but clicking these links brings users to an ugly XML